 Unfortunately, salmon and the benefits they bring to Northwest people and ecosystems are at risk of disappearing today.
 Dozens of populations have already been lost.
 Many of those that remain swim on the edge of extinction.

 It’s time to restore the Snake River

 After thirty years, six illegal federal plans and many billions of dollars, Snake River salmon remain gravely imperiled.
-Last year, just four sockeye salmon swam into their ancestral spawning gravels in the Stanley Basin in central Idaho.
+In 2021, just four sockeye salmon swam into their ancestral spawning gravels in the Stanley Basin in central Idaho.
 Chinook and steelhead returns in the Snake River Basin are just 1-2 percent historic levels.